4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 ### Scaled to fit (proportional) and Scaled to fit centered (proportional)

-`JSON grammar: "proportionalTopLeft" / "proportionalCenter"`
+`Gramática JSON: "proportionalTopLeft" / "proportionalCenter"`

 When you use **Scaled to fit (proportional)**, the picture is reduced proportionally on all sides to fit the area created for the picture.
 The **Scaled to fit centered (proportional)** option does the same, but centers the picture in the picture area.